department-of-veterans-affairs/vets-website/content/pages/employment/vocational-rehab-and-employment/eligibility.md

     links:
     - url: /employment/vocational-rehab-and-employment/service-disabled/
       title: VR&E Programs for Servicemembers and Veterans
-      description: Explore VR&E support-and-services tracks for help learning new skills, finding a new job, starting a business, getting educational counseling, or returning to your former job.
+      description: Explore VR&E support-and-services tracks for help with learning new skills, finding a new job, starting a business, getting educational counseling, or returning to your former job.
     - url: /employment/vocational-rehab-and-employment/apply-vre/
       title: Application Process
       description: Find out how to apply for VR&E benefits and services as a Servicemember or Veteran.
     - url: /employment/vocational-rehab-and-employment/family-members/
-      title: Family Members
+      title: Dependent Family Members
-      description: If you're the family member of a Servicemember or Veteran with a service-connected disability, find out if you may be eligible for certain counseling services, training, and education benefits.
+      description: If you're the dependent family member of a Servicemember or Veteran with a service-connected disability, find out if you may be eligible for certain counseling services, training, and education benefits.
 ---

 <div class="va-introtext">

-If you have a disability that was caused by—or got worse because of—your active military service and that limits your ability to work or prevents you from working, you may be eligible for Vocational Rehabilitation and Employment (VR&amp;E) benefits and services.
-Find out if you can get career support or help living more independently.
+If you have a disability that was caused—or made worse—by your active-duty service and that limits your ability to work or prevents you from working, you may be eligible for Vocational Rehabilitation and Employment (VR&amp;E) benefits and services.
+Find out if you can get employment support or help living as independently as possible.

 </div>